Exams

 Work on the timetable starts 3-4 months before the exam period and involves several different stages and checks.
 Specialist exam scheduling software is used to try and ensure the best possible timetable is created.

-The main priorities are:
+The main priorities are avoiding:

-• Avoiding students having two exams on the same day (for Semester One 2018/19, this was achieved for over 99.9% of students)
+• students having two exams on the same day (for Semester One 2018/19, this was achieved for over 99.9% of students)

-• Avoiding students having a PM exam followed by an AM exam the next day (for Semester One 2018/19, this was achieved for 99.9% of students)
+• students having a PM exam followed by an AM exam the next day (for Semester One 2018/19, this was achieved for 99.9% of students)

-Students are expected to be available for the entire duration of each exam period, including any weekend exam dates, and requests for exams to be moved due to individual availability will not be considered.
+Requests for exams to be moved due to individual availability will not be considered.
 If you are going to miss an exam due to circumstances out of your control, you will need to submit a PEC form to your academic school.

 Help on preparing for exams is available on the Exam Rules and Guidance webpage.